Obsessive/Nayan/app/README.md

 #Others page will have share button and the content sent on your mail (Disclaimer)

 # Please add pushnotification suppport as such.
+- Gradle might not build without these ..
 - tns plugin add nativescript-push-notifications
--- tns plugin add nativescript-plugin-google-play-services
+-- tns plugin add nativescript-calendar

+add google play services from android studio sdk manager (extras)..

 push notifications wont test run on emulators as emulators usually do not have google play services installed.